nikhil490/Project/README.md

 ### Executing program

-python -m flask --app main.py
+* python -m flask --app main.py
+* Then use the link http://127.0.0.1:5000/ to access the application.

 ## Authors